Platopedia/platopedia.github.io/events/platobotparty.md

 <div class="linebreak"></div>

-To celebrate Rose's Birthday, Arcade is hosting a massive Bingo giveaway on June 8th at 3 PM (GMT).
-We hope to see you all there!
+Join us on June 26th at 4 PM (GMT) for an epic giveaway in honor of PlatoBot's unwavering loyalty and friendship.
+Don't miss out on the excitement - we're looking forward to seeing you all!

 <div class="linebreak"></div>